Thursday evenings from 15th Sept 2022 – face-to-face* (8 spaces available) and also online

 Is the course suitable for those with depression or other mental illness?

 Mindfulness practice can be beneficial for those who have suffered from depression or other mental illness.
 However, the course may not be suitable if you are currently suffering from clinical depression, unless under the guidance of a medical professional.
 Partly, this is due to the nature of mindfulness practice which invites us to focus on and work directly with our thoughts and feelings – this can be very helpful for those who have suffered from depression but may not be productive in the middle of a depressive episode.
 Do please speak with Mark if you’re unsure about suitability.

 What are the computer / technical requirements to attend?

 The guided meditation practises are provided as mp3 audio files, which can be played on any computer or smartphone.
-The files are provided for download using a web link, and can also be copied to a memory stick, or even a CD provided for participants if preferred.
+The files are provided for listening or download using a web link, and can also be copied to a memory stick, or even a CD provided for participants if preferred.

 Online courses use the computer conferencing software Microsoft Teams, which is free to use as an attendee and runs on all major computers, tablets and smartphones.

 Do I need to be able to sit in the lotus position or any other special position?

 No!
 There is no special sitting position or physical requirements.
 For sitting meditation, the suggestion is to sit upright, with your upper body self-supporting (for example, away from the back of a chair).
 But if that isn’t practical, then you can sit however you choose.